High-Speed Vision-Based Flight in Clutter with Safety-Shielded Reinforcement Learning: Methodology

 Here, $\mathbf{A}_{\text{cbf}}$ encapsulates the gradient direction for collision avoidance, while $b_{\text{cbf}}$ quantifies the minimum required control effort to counteract the inertia of the system and ensure boundary invariance.
 This linear constraint allows the QP solver to efficiently compute safe control commands $\mathbf{a}^*$ in real-time, effectively correcting unsafe maneuvers while preserving the intended flight trajectory.
+We evaluate the computational overhead of the HOCBF filter, and the result shows that the average optimization time for a single HOCBF execution is merely $90.61\,\mu\mathrm{s}$, with the maximum optimization time strictly bounded below $384.5\,\mu\mathrm{s}$.
+This ensures that the filter does not introduce any noticeable control latency during actual deployment.